CS-Society-USM/tech-eval/README.md

 Fork this repo, make some changes on html, then create a pull request.
 Easy task.

 Name : Muhd Ammar Danial Bin Abdullah
-Desc: Hi!, I've made some change on html and created a pull request.
+/nDesc: Hi!, I've made some change on html and created a pull request.